miftaa18/TreasureHuntGame/README.md

 A mini Java console adventure where you must find the treasure 💎 in 5 moves — but beware of hidden mines 💣

 ---

+## 👩‍💻 Author
+Miftahul Zannat Lamia –2nd Semester [CSE], BRAC University

 ## 📝 Assignment Info

-📚 This game was part of a **university assignment** for my Java course.
+📚 This game was part of a **university assignment** for my CSE111 course.

 ---

 ## 🎮 Game Logic